 Knowing the company was a global food processing company attention to detail with all the requests was given very careful consideration.
 Our representative even used “110%” to describe the approach.

 Amco was chosen to supply the Workease anti fatigue mats, as they were the best choice considering all the criteria requested.
 Recently, after some nine years of double shifts, the company came back to us wanting to replace the mats.
 When asked what criteria they had to meet of what they wanted to replace them with.
-The comment was, “Well, we have purchased load of different types of food grade and natural rubber mats over the years and these have really stood out in being very comfortable and lasted longer than all other cheaper alternatives.
+The comment was, “Well, we have purchased load of different types of food grade and natural anti fatigue mats over the years and these have really stood out in being very comfortable and lasted longer than all other cheaper alternatives.